rebelsky/sams-assorted-musings-reflections/norman-sliding-doors.md

 also looking at the back of the room.
 Because the doors were glass, so I could see each person who tried to come into the room late.
 For the first five minutes, every person first tried to pull the doors.
 They failed.
-Then they tried to pull the doors.
+Then they tried to push the doors.
 They failed.
 Eventually, someone in the room would come over and let them in.

 <img src="images/merge-doors.png" alt="A set of glass doors; the doors have clearly